-If you are unfortunate enough to have not been born in the green and pleasant land that is known to all as England, then your first thoughts of Her Royal Highnesses' kingdom are likely to be drawn to the City of London.
-More specifically St Pauls Cathedral, Big Ben, and Buckingham Palace!
+If you are unfortunate enough to have not been born in the green and pleasant land that is known to all as England, then your first thoughts of Her Royal Highness's' kingdom are likely to be drawn to the City of London.
+More specifically St Paul Cathedral, Big Ben, and Buckingham Palace!

-Originally known as Buckingham House, the building which forms the core of today's palace was in the beginning just a large town house built for the Duke of Buckingham (hence the name) in 1705.
-However, continuing building work has made the original house unrecognisable.
+Originally known as Buckingham House, the building which forms the core of today's palace was in the beginning just a large townhouse built for the Duke of Buckingham (hence the name) in 1705.
+However, continuing building work has made the original house unrecognizable.
 The last major structural additions were made in the late 19th and early 20th centuries, including the East front which contains the well-known balcony on which the Royal Family traditionally congregate to greet crowds outside.

 Today it is best known as the official London residence and office of the British monarch - currently Queen Elizabeth II.

 At the rear of the palace, is the large and park-like garden which, together with its lake, is the largest private garden in London.

 Here the Queen hosts her annual summer garden parties, and also holds large functions to celebrate royal milestones, such as jubilees.
 The grounds cover 40 acres, and include a lake, a tennis court, and a helicopter landing pad!

 The State Rooms

 The centre of this ornate suite of state rooms is the Music Room, its large bow the dominant feature of the facade.